British Air Forces in France: 22 May – 22 June

 Sinclair countered that Fighter Command needed to recover its efficiency as well as its numerical strength; the squadrons were greatly disorganised and many of their finest leaders had been lost; Churchill did not press the matter further.
 On 5 June the Germans attacked the French line on the Somme; the French repeated their request for British fighter squadrons, asking for ten squadrons immediately, to be followed by another ten as soon as possible.
-Two Hurricane squadrons were sent to join the AASF (7 May) and four UK-based squadrons operated each day from aerodromes near Rouen, returning to Britain every night.
+Two Hurricane squadrons were sent to join the AASF (7 May) and four British-based squadrons operated each day from aerodromes near Rouen, returning to Britain every night.